 Further north on Lake George is Hague Town Beach in the Hague Town Park.
 Hague Town Beach rests on a quiet section of the lake, far from the busy streets of Bolton Landing and Lake George Village.
 This public beach has a vast swimming area watched over by two lifeguard stands sitting on the lengthy, thin beach.
-Hague Town Park has a large, rambling, grassy section perfect for playing with the kids, picnic tables for a sit down lunch, and plenty of playground space for when the kids want to take a break from the water.
+Hague Town Park has a large, rambling, grassy section perfect for playing with the kids, picnic tables for a sit-down lunch, and plenty of playground space for when the kids want to take a break from the water.
 There are public boat docks at Hague Town Park that make tying up in Hague a breeze.
 Hague Town Park also has a boat launch that is free for residents or $15 dollars a launch for out-of-towners.
 The Hague Visitor Center is located in the parking lot of the Hague Town Beach for anyone who has a question about town.
-Beach hours are 10 a.m. to 1:30 p.m. and 2 p.m. to 6 p.m. daily, beginning June 26th through August 31st.
+Beach hours are 10 a.m. to 6 p.m. daily from late June through August.

 Suggestion for Music Lovers: Hague's concert series takes place on Wednesday nights at 7 p.m. in the Hague Town Park through July and August.
 Don't forget your lawn chair!

 Other Beaches in the Lake George Area